finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **update_portfolio_group**
 > PortfolioGroup update_portfolio_group(scope, code, effective_at=effective_at, update_portfolio_group_request=update_portfolio_group_request)

-[EARLY ACCESS] UpdatePortfolioGroup: Update portfolio group
+[EARLY ACCESS] Update portfolio group

 Update the definition of a single portfolio group.
 Not all elements within a portfolio group definition are modifiable  due to the potential implications for data already stored against the portfolio group.